“Get away from it all at this hideaway resort on the "best beach in Asia" in the off-the-beaten-track Andaman Islands”

 If you fancy eating out, head over to Beach No. 5 where there's a sociable vibe amongst the various eateries (15-minute moped ride).
 The pick of the bunch is Full Moon Café: always rammed, great beachside setting, really lovely owners and the best grub (fresh, imaginative seafood dishes, tasty twists on Indian classics and fresh-squeezed juices).

-Though there are few facilities specifically geared for kids, all ages are welcome and adventurous youngsters will love kayaking, snorkelling and meeting Rajan the elephant.
+Though there are few facilities specifically geared for kids, all ages are welcome and adventurous youngsters will love kayaking and snorkelling.

 Dedicated babysitters are not available, but staff are happy to entertain children while you're away on that romantic evening walk.